 The Victoria Cross, the highest British military decoration, is established.

-The U.S. Congress creates the Coast Guard by combining the Revenue Cutter Service was merged with the U.S. Life-Saving Service, and was officially renamed the Coast Guard.
+The U.S. Congress creates the Coast Guard by combining the Revenue Cutter Service with the U.S. Life-Saving Service, and was officially renamed the Coast Guard.
 In 1939, the Lighthouse Service was folded in and the Commerce Department's Bureau of Marine Inspection and Navigation was added to the USCG in 1946.

 A German cruiser sinks first American merchant ship, the William P. Frye, off the coast of Brazil.
 More